mouse0270/bootstrap-notify/README.md

 - Better event handling for onShow, onShown, onHide, onHidden
 - updating growl content will reposition growls below it
 - Fixed updating icon images
+- Fixed IE Issues with Growl URL not being able to be clicked on
 - Added the ability to show progress bars
 - Added the ability to pass position in the settings
 - Added *_newest_on_top_* option that allows new growls to push down old growls